 Class Agent Responsibilities:

-- Lead by example and make a gift to the Annual Fund.
+- Lead by example and make a gift to The Fund for Providence College.

 - Educate alumni on the importance of supporting PC through Annual Fund gifts.

-- Personally solicit and maintain a pool of 20 classmates to encourage participation.
+- Personally contact a pool of at least 20 classmates to encourage participation.

 - Utilize moments of urgency (Giving Tuesday, Calendar Year End, Giving Day, Fiscal Year End) and solicitation materials (toolkits, phone scripts, google sheets) provided by PC staff to cultivate long-term relationships and effectively solicit classmates.

-- If possible, attend the initial class agent meeting and training on-campus during Saint Dominic Society Weekend.
+- If possible, attend the initial class agent meeting and training on-campus.